NKjoep/onefootball-template/Readme.md

 - **template.ejs**: it will produce the `dist/index.html` file
 - **app.less**: put here your LESS code, it will be parsed and transformed to dist/assets/app.css
 - **assets/**: this folder contain static files that will be copied to `dist/assets/`

+## Nice to know

+- I wanted to do it really in few hours after dinner, that's why I used bootstrap.
+Those nice grid and responsive utilites help a bit :)
+- Grunt: well, I could write an entire module and do write everything from scratch.
+But, why?
+There are a lot of cool working tools out there.